 For an explanation of regular, parallel arm and top jamb installation, please see my article on Door Closer Basics.

-In regular and parallel arm installations, the installer can determine degree of opening by deciding where to place the closer on the door in relation to the hinges.
+In regular and parallel arm installations, the installer can determine degree of opening by deciding where to place the closer on the door in relation to the hinges according to the installation instructions.
 Usually the nearer the unit is installed to the hinge side of the door, the farther the door will open.
 See manufacturers' original instructions for details.

-In top jamb installations, degree of opening is more an issue of the depth of the reveal.
-The reveal (illustrated below) is the distance between the face of the door and the inner surface of the door frame, or header.
+In top jamb installations, the degree of opening is more an issue of the depth of the reveal.
+The reveal (illustrated below) is the distance between the face of the door and the inner surface of the door frame or header.

 The above is an illustration of an LCN 4020 series top jamb installed door closer.
 In the above installation, if the reveal is 2–9/16 inches or less, the door closer can be installed to allow the door to be opened to 180 degrees.
 If the reveal is up to 4–13/16 inches, the door closer can be installed so that the door can be opened to only 140 degrees.